|Credit: Sebastian Kaulitzki | Shutterstock|

 While some liver diseases are genetic, others are caused by viruses or toxins, such as drugs, poisons and excessive alcohol.
-Some risk factors include drug or heavy alcohol consumption, having a blood transfusion before 1992, high levels of triglycerides in the blood, diabetes, obesity and being exposed to other people’s blood and bodily fluids.
+Some risk factors, according to the Mayo Clinic, include drug or heavy alcohol consumption, having a blood transfusion before 1992, high levels of triglycerides in the blood, diabetes, obesity and being exposed to other people’s blood and bodily fluids.
 This can happen from shared drug needles, unsanitary tattoo or body piercing needles, and unprotected sex.

-The most common symptom of liver disease is jaundice — yellowish skin and eyes.
-Other symptoms include abdominal pain and swelling, persistent itchy skin, dark urine, pale stools, bloody or black stools, exhaustion, nausea and loss of appetite.
+According to the National Institutes of Health's Medline Plus, one symptom of liver disease is jaundice — yellowish skin and eyes.
+Other symptoms include abdominal pain and swelling, persistent itchy skin, dark urine, pale stools, bloody or black stools, exhaustion, bruising easily, nausea and loss of appetite.

 Some people may get fatty liver even if they don’t have any risk factors.
-Up to 25 percent of the U.S. population suffers from fatty liver disease.
+Up to 25 percent of the U.S. population suffers from fatty liver disease, according to the University of Michigan Health System.
 There are no medical treatments for fatty liver disease, though avoiding alcohol, eating a healthy diet, and exercising can help prevent or reverse fatty liver disease in its early stages.

-An enlarged liver (or hepatomegaly) isn’t a disease itself, but a sign of an underlying serious problem, such as liver disease, cancer or congestive heart failure.
+According to the Mayo Clinic, an enlarged liver (or hepatomegaly) isn’t a disease itself, but a sign of an underlying serious problem, such as liver disease, cancer or congestive heart failure.
 There may be no symptoms of an enlarged liver, though if they are they are the same as the symptoms for liver disease.
-Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it.
+Normally, the liver cannot be felt unless you take a deep breath, but if it is enlarged, your doctor may be able to feel it, according to the National Institutes of Health Medline Plus.
 The doctor may then do scans, MRIs, or ultrasounds of the abdomen to determine if you have an enlarged liver.
 Treatment will involve addressing the underlying problem.

 Liver pain is felt in the upper right area of the abdomen, just below the ribs.
 Usually, it is a dull, vague pain though it can sometimes be quite severe and may cause a backache.
 Sometimes people perceive it as pain in the right shoulder.
-It is often confused with general abdominal pain, back pain or kidney pain.
+It is often confused with general abdominal pain, back pain or kidney pain, according to New Health Guide.
 It can be hard to pinpoint the exact location or cause of such pains, so it is important to see a doctor.
 Doctors may do blood tests, ultrasounds or biopsies to determine the cause of pain.

 Liver failure is an urgent, life-threatening medical condition.
 It means that the liver has lost or is losing all of its function.
+“Livers typically fail gradually,” said Knowlton, “but sometimes [it] can be rapid.”
 Early symptoms of liver failure are fairly general, making it difficult to know that the liver is failing.
-Early symptoms include diarrhea, nausea, loss of appetite and fatigue.
-But as the condition worsens, symptoms become more serious.
-You may become confused, extremely sleepy or disoriented.
-You may even fall into a coma.
+Knowlton said, “Symptoms of liver failure may include nausea, appetite changes, fatigue, diarrhea, jaundice, easy bleeding.”
+As the condition worsens, she said symptoms might include “mental confusion and coma.”

+“Typical causes of liver failure include Tylenol overdose, viruses, hepatitis B & C, cirrhosis, alcoholism, and some medications,” said Knowlton.
+Georgia’s Emory Healthcarestated that there are two types of liver failure: chronic and acute.
 Chronic liver failure is the most common type of liver failure.
 It is the result of malnutrition, disease and cirrhosis, and it can develop slowly over years.
 Acute liver failure is more rare, and it can come on suddenly.
 Acute liver failure is usually the result of poisoning or a drug overdose.
-Sometimes, liver failure can be treated without surgery, but in other cases a liver transplant is the only option for patients with liver failure.

 Donated livers can come from cadavers or living donors.
-In the case of living donors, the donor donates part of his or her liver to another person.
+In the case of living donors, the donor donates part of his or her liver to another person, according to the American College of Gastroenterology.
 The liver can regrow itself, so both people should end up with healthy, functional livers.
-According to the NIH, the most common reason adults get liver transplants is cirrhosis, though transplants can also be done for patients with various liver diseases or early stage liver cancer.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases the most common reason adults get liver transplants is cirrhosis, though transplants can also be done for patients with various liver diseases or early stage liver cancer.

 A liver transplant is a very serious surgery that may take up to 12 hours.
-There are several risks involved with liver transplants, including:
+According to the Mayo Clinic, there are several risks involved with liver transplants, including: